Stockholm County: Lakes

+Nature and wildlife

+In 2023, there were two national parks in Stockholm County: Tyresta National Park and Ängsö National Park.
+Tyresta National Park was established in 1993 and consists of a total of hectares of coniferous forest, lakes, and wetlands.
+Its primeval forest is described by the County Administrative Board as "one of the finest in southern Sweden," and has trees up to 400 years old.
+Rare lichens, wood fungi, mosses, and beetles thrive in the forest. Ängsö National Park park is the older, having been established in 1909, and consists of 190 hectares of archipelago, meadows and pastures, and mixed forest.
+It is located on an island, only accessible by boat.
+The area has been kept open since the 1930s through mowing and grazing.
+Types of orchids such as elder-flowered orchid, frog orchid, lesser butterfly-orchid, greater butterfly-orchid, common twayblade, and bird's-nest orchid grow in the meadows.

+The county also has a national city park, Royal National City Park.
+Established by an act of parliament in 1994, it is claimed to be the world's first "national urban park".
+The park includes old forest and cliffs as well as castles and museums.

 Economy

 The Gross domestic product (GDP) of the region was 145.6 billion € in 2018, accounting for 30.9% of Swedish economic output.
 GDP per capita adjusted for purchasing power was €49,500 or 164% of the EU27 average in the same year.
 The GDP per employee was 132% of the EU average.

 Heraldry

 Arms granted in 1968.
 The arms for the County of Stockholm is a combination of the arms of Uppland, Södermanland and the City of Stockholm.
 When it is shown with a royal crown it represents the County Administrative Board.

 Riksdag

 The table details all Riksdag elections held in Stockholm County since the unicameral era began in 1970.
 Stockholm and the wider county have separate parliamentary constituencies.
 The latter is named after the county as a whole.